PFAS (Forever Chemicals) in Nursery Furniture & Gliders

 Sign Up Free

-Common questions about toxicology: furniture answered by our research team.
+Common questions about toxicology: furniture, answered by our research team.

 QAre PFAS the same as Scotchgard?

-Historically, yes.
-The original Scotchgard formulation was made directly from PFOS (a highly toxic PFAS).
+PFAS and Scotchgard are historically the same chemistry: the original Scotchgard formulation was made directly from PFOS (a highly toxic PFAS).
 The formula was changed in the early 2000s to use a "newer" generation of PFAS chemistries, but scientists argue these new replacements are just as toxic.

 QHow do I clean an untreated chair?